buckets/main-site/bizdev/brand.md

 - Dads
 - Students

+- All adults.
+- English speaking (or Spanish)
+- Mostly American.
+You could do Canadian.

 **What type of lifestyle does my business encourage and promote?**

 - Frugal living
 - Giving
 - Accommodating (don't make fun of other companies)

+- Making conscious choices about your money.
+- It also, I love that we know that we can go to Florida twice this year because we are saving for it every month.
+There's something liberating about that.
+Exciting, peace of mind.
+Knowing that there's money for the things that are important.

 ## Values